 Work hours vary by industry; factory workers work for 48 hours in a week and this limit increases to 50 hours in a week if the factory is seasonal and 56 hours if the factory operates 24 hours in a day.
 The general work hour limit is 9 hours while in the case of a seasonal factory it is 10 hours.

 The 48-hour work limit also applies to commercial establishments, shops, and mines.
 During Ramadan, reduced working hours must be observed in the commercial, manufacturing, and service sectors.

 There is no national minimum wage in Pakistan.
-The provinces of Khyber Pakhtunkhwa, Balochistan, Punjab and Sindh, and the capital Islamabad have a monthly minimum wage of 14,000 rupees.
+The provinces of Khyber Pakhtunkhwa, Balochistan, Punjab and Sindh, and the capital Islamabad each have a monthly minimum wage of 15,000 rupees.

 Employees who work overtime are given twice their regular pay.
 Contract employees are not entitled to increased pay for working overtime.

 Wage periods cannot be more than 1 month and employees must be paid before the 7th day after the wage period’s last day.
 The wages must be paid on a working day.

 Employees who make a profit in any year are required to give a bonus to their employees within 3 months of the year-end.
 If the profit is equal to or exceeds 1 month’s payroll, employers are required to give all employees a bonus equal to 1 month’s pay subject to a maximum of 30% of the profit.
 If the profit does not exceed 1 month’s payroll, the bonus may not be less than 15% of total profit.
 Employees who complete a continuous employment period of 90 days qualify for bonus pay.